Do Solar Shingles Make Sense for Your Home?

 Lack of Solar Shingle Efficiency

 Solar panel efficiency is continuing to improve, which decreases the number of solar panels needed and increases the visual appeal of solar.
-These efficiencies, however, haven't gotten to the point were a solar shingle will produce as much as a top of the line solar panel.
+These efficiencies, however, haven't gotten to the point where a solar shingle will produce as much as a top-of-the-line solar panel.

 Another issue is solar array energy loss due to panel mismatch.
 Each connection to a new solar panel decreases the efficiency of the array.
 Unless the system has a DC optimizer or microinverters, there is an average of 2 percent energy loss.

-Customers who wait for solar shingles will probably continue waiting for another 3 to 4 years before they become widely available at an affordable cost.
+Customers who wait for solar shingles will probably continue waiting for another three to four years before they become widely available at an affordable cost.
 Those who would otherwise go solar with regular rooftop solar panels would be wise to invest in solar now instead of waiting.

-The 3 to 4-year wait also reduces the time value of money and cuts significantly into opportunity cost.
+The three or four year wait also reduces the time value of money and cuts significantly into opportunity cost.
 Waiting for solar shingles hinders the amount of money the homeowner can ultimately save with rooftop solar.

 The Arguments for Solar Shingles